caranathunge/caranathunge.github.io/_projects/1_project.md

 </div>
 <div class="caption">
     This figure summarizes some of our key findings from the sunflower STR project.
 Figure a: the main results from {% cite ranathunge2020transcribed %} showing STRs with siginificant allele length effects on gene expression.
 The patterns we observed were consistent with that of
-    <a href="https://www.cell.com/trends/genetics/fulltext/S0168-9525(97)01008-1" target="_blank">the "tuning knob" model</a>. igure b: a subset of those eSTRs showed consistent pattenrs of allele length effects on gene expression across a broader latitudinal range to that of the first experiment shown in figure a.
+    <a href="https://www.cell.com/trends/genetics/fulltext/S0168-9525(97)01008-1" target="_blank">the "tuning knob" model</a>.
+Figure b: a subset of those eSTRs showed consistent patterns of allele length effects on gene expression across a broader latitudinal range to that of the first experiment shown in figure a.
 </div>

 Our research, combined with that of others, **strongly suggests that STRs, particularly those located in transcribed regions, can contribute to both gene expression variation within